-- In FY 2016-17, the Department will continue a program to reduce energy consumption encompassing facilities lighting and controls, operational equipment energy consumption, the implementation of the Energy Star Power plan, and an employee awareness program, which includes an energy conservation website, newsletter, and workshops - The Department has established and is continuing to develop a Small Business Office to coordinate construction, architectural and engineering firms' compliance with Small Business Enterprise Program,
+In FY 2016-17, the Department will continue a program to reduce energy consumption encompassing facilities lighting and controls, operational equipment energy consumption, the implementation of the Energy Star Power plan, and an employee awareness program, which includes an energy conservation website, newsletter, and workshops

 The following is a sample of the resilience initiatives we have highlighted in the Proposed Budget.
-Throughout the document, programs, projects and functions which support the City Resilience Framework - health and wellbeing, economy and society, infrastructure and environment, and leadership and strategy - are delineated with a leaf emoji (Sample 1).
+Throughout the document, programs, projects and functions which support the City Resilience Framework - health and wellbeing, economy and society, infrastructure and environment, and leadership and strategy - are delineated with a leaf emoji (S).
 The initiatives are organized by Strategic Area and Department.

-- Responsible Wages and Prompt Payment Ordinances to facilitate the achievement of economic stimulus programs in the community; the office will also be responsible for the monitoring and oversight of capital projects with an estimated value of \$13.3 billion over a twenty-year period - The FY 2016-17 Proposed Budget includes the addition of 115 positions for Wastewater Operations to continue to address staffing shortfalls identified in the Capacity, Management, and Operational and Maintenance Reports that have been submitted to the Environmental Protection Agency in response to the Consent Decree, and one position for the emergency call center to handle customer calls during increased construction phase; in addition, 20 positions are included in the FY 2016-17 Proposed Budget to support water treatment operations and infrastructure repairs; the total of 136 positions being added will be phased in and funded beginning September 2017
+- The Department has established and is continuing to develop a Small Business Office to coordinate construction, architectural and engineering firms' compliance with Small Business Enterprise Program, Responsible Wages and Prompt Payment Ordinances to facilitate the achievement of economic stimulus programs in the community; the office will also be responsible for the monitoring and oversight of capital projects with an estimated value of \$13.3 billion over a twenty-year period - The FY 2016-17 Adopted Budget includes the addition of 115 positions for Wastewater Operations to continue to address staffing shortfalls identified in the Capacity, Management, and Operational and Maintenance Reports that have been submitted to the Environmental Protection Agency in response to the Consent Decree, and one position for the emergency call center to handle customer calls during increased construction phase; in addition, 20 positions are included in the FY 2016-17 Adopted Budget to support water treatment operations and infrastructure repairs; the total of 136 positions being added will be phased in and funded beginning September 2017